How to Start a

 Legal Guide

-How to Open an Golf Simulator Legally?
+How to Open a Golf Simulator Legally?

-Golf simulator venues face a relatively straightforward regulatory landscape compared to other entertainment conceptsΒ but these four pillars must be addressed before opening day.
+Golf simulator venues face a relatively straightforward regulatory landscape compared to other entertainment concepts but these four pillars must be addressed before opening day.

 Business License & Entity